foudfou/os-dev/README.md

 ## Writing a Simple Operating System — from Scratch Continued

-*Writing a Simple Operating System — from Scratch* (WASOS) qby Nick Blundell is incomplete.
-This is an attempt at completing it.
+*Writing a Simple Operating System — from Scratch* (WASOS) by Nick Blundell is incomplete :cry:.
+This is an attempt at completing it :tada:.

 We mostly follow the excellent [hux-kernel](https://github.com/josehu07/hux-kernel) from Guanzhou Hu, with